Netflix/falcor/documentation/jsongraph.md

     ])
 ~~~

-The add method adds a task to the "todos" object, sets the "addedAt" key on the task to the current time, and then adds a Reference to the new task at the end of the "todos" array.
+The add method adds a task to the `todos` object, sets the `addedAt` key on the task to the current time, and then adds a Reference to the new task at the end of the `todos` array.

 ~~~js
 // JSON Graph object after executing the ["todos", "add"] function